When pollen counts are high and there are microscopic bugs living on your sheets (yeah, yuck), it can be hard to sleep until your alarm goes off.

 Coughing or Snoring

-If you breathe in enough allergens, your lungs will retaliate by sending you into coughing or wheezing fit.
+If you breathe in enough allergens, your lungs will retaliate by sending you into a coughing or wheezing fit.
 It’s no fun for you, and your sleep partner had to invest in military-grade earplugs.

 Allergies may also cause bad snoring.
 If you sleep on your back and your throat becomes swollen and irritated, your breathing passage gets obstructed and you could snore like a log.